Corporate Social Responsibility

 Free Tabacco Company

-COLORADO was awarded GOLD label "Free Tobacco Company" for the third consecutive year.
+COLORADO was awarded GOLD label "Free Tobacco Company" for the fifth consecutive year.
 An action plan has been set up with the aim of reducing the number of smokers.

 A communication/Awareness campaign informing against the harmful effects of tobacco, medical care, alternative products, banning smoking in the premises to protect non-smokers...